 Dubbed ‘the Smokies’ because of the misty mountaintops, exploring this national park is like stepping into the past; there are still remote mountain communities who call this region home.
 It’s a great spot to truly unwind and leave the modern world behind.

-5. Denali (Alaska) Where to Stay
+5. Denali (Alaska) Find Hotels

 Denali National Park is the monumental tract of land that makes up Alaska’s most famous national park.
 The centerpiece, by a long stretch, is Denali.
 Formerly known as Mount McKinley, this towering mountain is the tallest in North America at 6,190 meters above sea level.